 This instruction should be given in conjunction with other appropriate instructions, including Instructions 10.6 (Civil Rights—Title VII—Hostile Work Environment Caused by Supervisor—Claim Based on Vicarious Liability—Tangible Employment Action—Affirmative Defense); 10.7 (Civil Rights—Title VII—Hostile Work Environment Caused by Non-Immediate Supervisor or by Co-Worker—Claim Based On Negligence); and, if necessary, 10.12 (Civil Rights—Title VII—“Tangible Employment Action” Defined).
 When an affirmative defense is asserted, this instruction should be accompanied by the appropriate affirmative defense instruction.

 “A plaintiff must show that the work environment was both subjectively and objectively hostile.”
 McGinest v.
-GTE Service Corp., 360 F.3d 1103, 1113 (9th Cir.
+GTE Serv.
+Corp., 360 F.3d 1103, 1113 (9th Cir.
 2004); see also Fuller, 47 F.3d at 1527 (citing Harris, 510 U.S. at 21-22).
 For the objective element, the Ninth Circuit has adopted the “reasonable victim” standard.
 Ellison v.
 Brady, 924 F.2d 872, 878-80 (9th Cir.
 1991).
 Therefore, if the plaintiff/victim is a woman, element five of the instruction should state “reasonable woman,” and if the plaintiff/victim is a man, “reasonable man.”
-Ellison, 924 F.2d at 879, n.11; see also Reynaga v.
+Id. at 879, n.11; see also Reynaga v.
 Roseburg Forest Prods., 847 F.3d 678, 687 (9th Cir.
 2017) (conducting objective inquiry from perspective of reasonable member of applicable ethnic group); Fuller v.
 Idaho Dept. of Corr., 865 F.3d 1154, 1158 (9th Cir.
 2017) (holding that because women are disproportionately victims of rape and sexual assault, “a jury armed with common sense and an appropriate sensitivity to social context could reasonably conclude that the actions of [a female plaintiff’s supervisor, siding with the alleged male rapist over plaintiff,] were because of her sex”).

 In determining whether the harassment was sufficiently severe or pervasive, the fact finder should consider all circumstances, “including those incidents that do not involve verbal communication between the plaintiff and harasser, physical proximity, or physical or sexual touching,” including interactions between the harasser and third persons.
 Christian v.
-Umpqua Bank, 984 F.3d 801, 810–11 (9th Cir.
+Umpqua Bank, 984 F.3d 801, 810-11 (9th Cir.
 2020) (citing Davis v.
 Team Elec.
 Co., 520 F.3d 1080, 1095 (9th Cir.
 2008)).
 When harassment is of the “same type of conduct,” “occurred relatively frequently,” and was “perpetrated by the same individual,” that harassment should be evaluated together when assessing its severity.
 Id. at 810 (quoting Nat’l R.R.
 Passenger Corp. v.
-Morgan, 536 U.S. 101, 120–21 (2002)).
+Morgan, 536 U.S. 101, 120-21 (2002)).
 By contrast, “harassment is not sufficiently severe or pervasive to establish a hostile work environment where the conduct at issue consists of limited or isolated behavior.”
 See Mattioda v.
 Nelson, 98 F. 4th 1164, 1177 (9th Cir.
 2024) (citing Kortan v.
 Cal.
 Youth Auth., 217 F.3d 1104, 1110 (9th Cir.
 2000) (in affirming summary judgment in favor of the defendant, the court considered that, although offensive, the comments that the plaintiff complained of were “concentrated on one occasion”)).